-Our diverse board of directors has business, finance, farming, advocacy and health care expertise.
+Our diverse board of directors has business, finance, farming, advocacy, and health care expertise.
 Biographical information for our board of directors is set forth further below.

-Our board of directors consists of 9 individuals who are typically elected to 3-year terms, with term lengths determined prior to the time of election.
-We currently have 8 directors, and 1 vacancy on our Board.
+Our board of directors consists of 10 individuals who are typically elected to 3-year terms, with term lengths determined prior to the time of election.
+We currently have 10 directors, and no vacancies on our board.
 Directors are elected by shareholders at each annual meeting.
-If a vacancy arises, our Bylaws provide that the board, acting by a majority of the directors then in office, shall appoint a new director who shall hold office until the next annual election of directors and until his or her successor is duly elected and qualified.
+If a vacancy arises, our Bylaws provide that the board, acting by a majority of the directors then in office, shall appoint a new director who shall hold office until the next annual election of directors and until their successor is duly elected and qualified.
 Any director, or the entire board of directors, may be removed from office at any time with or without cause by the affirmative vote of the shareholders holding of at least 66% of the voting power of all of the shares of common stock of Iroquois Valley REIT then entitled to vote generally in the election of directors.